vizsec/vizsec.github.io/sponsorship/index.md

 The IEEE VizSec Symposium is inviting support from industry, academia, and government contributors in security and data visualization.

-As a supporter, we encourage you to join us at VizSec 2017, co-located with <a href="http://ieeevis.org">VIS 2017</a> this October in Phoenix.
+As a supporter, we encourage you to join us at VizSec 2017, held in conjunction with <a href="http://ieeevis.org">VIS 2017</a> this October in Phoenix.
 Supporters receive several benefits:

 * <strong>Recruitment</strong> — supporters will engage with the talented students and professionals that attend VizSec and all other VIS 2017 events, many of whom are actively seeking internships, employment, and collaboration opportunities.
 * <strong>Exhibition</strong> — many levels of support include dedicated exhibition space for your organization at VIS 2017.